-SIIL qualifies as a 'small firm for audit purposes' with a score of 12 and is therefore exempt from the SFCR external audit requirement.
-The exemption was applied in 2020 and 2021.
+SIIL qualifies as a 'small firm for audit purposes' with a score of 11 and is therefore exempt from the SFCR external audit requirement.
+The exemption has been applied since 2020.

-The SFCR is not audited.
+The SFCR is not audited as SIIL has received an exemption from such audit as a small insurance firm under PS25/18.
 The quantitative reporting templates relating to the Company are submitted to the PRA.
 These can be read in conjunction with the SFCR.